lmrodriguezr/enveomics/README.md

 # LICENSE

-The files in this repository are licensed under the terms of the Artistic License 2.0, except if otherwise noted.
+The files in this repository are licensed under the terms of the Artistic License 2.0, except when otherwise noted.

-You can find a copy of the license in LICENSE.txt or at http://www.perlfoundation.org/artistic_license_2_0.
+You can find a copy of the license in [LICENSE.txt]() or at http://www.perlfoundation.org/artistic_license_2_0.

 # DOCUMENTATION